Changing your ostomy pouch

 Your Ostomy Pouch

-Your ostomy pouch is a heavy-duty plastic bag that you wear outside your body to collect your stool (“poop”).
+Your ostomy pouch is a heavy-duty plastic bag that you wear outside your body to collect your stool.
 Using an ostomy pouch is the best way to handle your bowel movements after certain kinds of surgery on the colon or small intestine.

 Your stool may be liquid or solid, depending on the kind of surgery you had.
 You may need your ostomy for just a short time.
-You may also need it for the rest of your life.
+Or, you may need it for the rest of your life.

 Usually you can do your normal activities, but you will have to change your diet a bit and watch for skin soreness.
 The pouches are odor-free, and they do not allow gas or stool to leak out when they are worn correctly.

 Your nurse will teach you how to care for your ostomy pouch and how to change it.
-You will need to empty it when it is about 1/3 full, and change it about every 2 to 4 days, or as your nurse tells you.
+You will need to empty it when it is about 1/3 full, and change it about every 2 to 4 days, or as often as your nurse tells you.
+After some practice, changing your pouch will get easier.

 Getting Your Supplies Ready